cdapio/cdap/cdap-docs/admin-manual/source/installation/azure-hdinsight.rst

       **Microsoft Azure HDInsight:** Setting CDAP as an application on the cluster

 #.
-Under *Cluster size*, at a minimum, a cluster requires four *D3 v2* region nodes.
+Under *Cluster size*, at a minimum, a CDAP cluster requires four *D3 v2* region nodes.
 This is
    enough YARN capacity to run only simple examples.
-For any serious work, you will need a cluster with larger nodes:
+For any serious work, you will need a cluster with additional nodes (Microsoft recommends additional smaller nodes versus fewer larger nodes due to the nature of blob storage):

    .. figure:: ../_images/azure-hdinsight/azure-hdinsight-3.3.png
       :figwidth: 100%